SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 It is now possible to verify that webhook payloads actually come from SonarQube via the `X-Sonar-Webhook-HMAC-SHA256` HTTP header. ([SONAR-12000](https://jira.sonarsource.com/browse/SONAR-12000))

 **Graceful shutdown**
 The SonarQube server now shuts down gracefully.
-I.E. it completes any currently-processing (but not queued) background tasks before shutting down.
+I.E. it completes any currently-processing background tasks before shutting down.
 This may mean that shutdown takes longer than previously. ([SONAR-12043](https://jira.sonarsource.com/browse/SONAR-12043))

 **Additional authentication methods embedded**
 The SAML and GitHub Authentication plugins are now embedded in all editions ([SONAR-11894](https://jira.sonarsource.com/browse/SONAR-11894))

-**Scanner version compatibility**
-Only the following scanner versions are compatible with SonarQube 7.8:
-* SonarQube Scanner CLI 2.9+
-* SonarQube Scanner Maven 3.3.0.603+
-* SonarQube Scanner Gradle 2.3+

 **Deprecated web services dropped**
 Web services that were deprecated in 5.x versions have been dropped. ([SONAR-11876](https://jira.sonarsource.com/browse/SONAR-11876))